Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Pangipopituitarism refers to the syndrome of endocrine deficiency, which causes a partial or complete loss of function of the anterior lobe of the pituitary gland.
+Panhypopituitarism refers to an endocrine deficiency syndrome that causes partial or complete loss of function of the anterior pituitary gland.
 Patients have a very diverse clinical picture, the occurrence of which is due to a deficiency of specific tropic hormones (hypopituitarism).
-Diagnosis involves conducting specific laboratory tests with measurement of basal levels of pituitary hormones and their levels after various provocative tests.
-Treatment depends on the cause of the pathology, but usually consists of surgical removal of the tumor and the appointment of substitution therapy.
+Diagnosis includes specific laboratory tests measuring basal levels of pituitary hormones and their levels after various provocative tests.
+Treatment depends on the cause of the pathology, but usually consists of surgical removal of the tumor and the administration of replacement therapy.

 Causes of decreased pituitary function